-We're working with providers to ensure everyone's health and safety
+We're working with providers to support everyone's health and safety

-The Ontario government has allowed licensed child care centres to reopen.
-Child care providers will need to meet health and safety guidelines before reopening.
+The Ontario government will allow licensed child care centres to return to maximum group sizes beginning on September 1, 2020.
+Child care providers will need to continue following health and safety guidelines.

 Providers should share health and safety procedures with parents.
 Speak to your provider about what they're doing to keep your children safe while in their care.